Stages of Culture Shock

 5. Reverse or reentry stage

-In my description I will use the common four stages of culture shock (1.-4. of Obergs stages) including two further stages referring to the return to the home country after an expatriate assignment.
+Below we will use the common four stages of culture shock (1.-4. of Obergs stages) including two further stages referring to the return to the home country after an expatriate assignment as such adding an additional phase to Oberg's model.
 When relocating to your home country you will experience these two phases and you should be aware of them, therefore I will describe them below as well.

-Culture Shock is a very individual process and you will most certainly experience this during your relocation.
-But to be informed about the different phases or stages of culture shock is already a good start to deal with it.
-The first phase is also often referred to as honeymoon stage in literature, so read on to learn more about this stage.
+Culture Shock is a very individual process and you will most certainly experience a variety of symptoms during your relocation.
+But to be informed about the different phases or stages of culture shock, is already a good start to deal with the phenomen.

 First phase: Being happy and excited